pschaus/book_lepl1402/source/part1.rst

         }
     }

 According to the first line of this code, the class "MightySword" *extends* the class "Weapon".
-We say that "MightySword" is *a subclass* of "Weapon" (or we can say that "Weapon" is a *superclass* of "MightySword").
+We say that "MightySword" is *a subclass* (or *subtype*) of "Weapon" or we can say that "Weapon" is a *superclass* of "MightySword".
 In practice, this means that everything we can do with objects of the class "Weapon" we can also do with objects of the class "MightySword":

 .. code-block:: java

     public static void main(String[] args) {
+        Weapon weapon;

-        Weapon weapon = new MightySword("Magic sword", 3);
+        weapon = new MightySword("Magic sword", 3);
         System.out.println("Price is " + weapon.getPrice());
         System.out.println("Simple damage is " + weapon.getSimpleDamage());
         System.out.println("Double damage is " + weapon.getDoubleDamage());